How to Install OpenSSH Client on Windows 11

-By installing and enabling the OpenSSH client in Windows 11, you can securely connect to remote servers, transfer files, and execute commands using the command-line interface.
-It’s a valuable tool for anyone who works with remote servers or network devices and needs to access them securely from a Windows 11 device.
+By installing and enabling the OpenSSH client on Windows 11, you can securely connect to remote servers, transfer files, and execute commands using the command line interface.

 Install OpenSSH Client in Windows 11

-To install and enable Windows built-in SSH client, follow the steps below.
+To install and enable Windows’ built-in SSH client, follow the steps below.

 Windows 11 has a centralized location for the majority of its settings.
 Everything can be done, from system configurations to creating new users and updating Windows from its System Settings pane.